Orangetheory is a type of cross-training that improves your fitness, helps you lose weight, and provides a fun and healthy new way to stay active.

 8. Adidas Crazyflight

-Comfort can’t be understated.
+The important of comfort can’t be overstated.
 If your shoes aren’t comfy on your feet, whether you’re doing an Orangetheory class or walking from the bedroom to the kitchen, you’re not going to perform as well!

 These are the most comfortable shoes on this list.
 Much of that has to do with the midsole.
 While running shoes make a big deal of the midsole cushioning, cross-trainers often don’t.